Stocks and shares: valuation: Stock Exchange Listings

-SEDOL gives actual values for UK shares, unit trusts, investment trusts and insurance linked investment products traded on the Stock Exchange.
-There are also a number of foreign share listings.
-You can usually find SEDOL listings either through EXTEL, or the Financial Times (FT).
+The London Stock Exchange gives actual values for UK shares, unit trusts, investment trusts and insurance linked investment products traded on its markets.
+This includes the Main Market and smaller markets, such the Alternative Investment Market (AIM).
+There is also a number of foreign share listings.
+You can usually find these listings either through EXTEL, or the Financial Times (FT).

-SEDOL provides a list of the ranges of lowest to highest prices for which the investments were actually bought and sold during the day’s trading on the Stock Exchange.
+They provides a list of the ranges of lowest to highest prices for which the investments were actually bought and sold during the day’s trading on the London Stock Exchange.
 Values are shown in pence per share/stock/unit.

-The Financial Times (and other newspapers) contains details of the previous day’s trading.
+The FT (and other newspapers) contain details of the previous day’s trading.

 - To ensure that you have the prices for the correct date, use the prices in the newspaper on the day after the date of death.